mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 > Rule 18: Abstract names must be discovered.
 Not invented.
 >
-> Corollary 18: Do not use the word abstract as part of a name.
+> Corollary 18: Don't use the word abstract as part of a name.

 ## Responsibility is the best name